jose-reyes-9/wshs-amplified/_posts/2017-03-05-flexible-flex.markdown

 </ul>

 <!-- Data explanation -->
 <p>In addition to these choices, the Viking community submitted options of their own.
 All of which suggested study time and student tutoring as an alternative during flex.
-From this data we can infer that although FLEX periods are decent, they are nowhere near where they should be to maximize both student and teacher needs.</p>
+From this data we can infer that although FLEX periods are decent, they are nowhere near where they should be to meet both student and teacher needs.</p>

 <!-- Viking Perspectives section -->
 <h2 class="section-heading">Viking Perspectives</h2>